kensanata/just-halberds/Just-Halberds.md

 - If the difference is big (say three or four), this is two hits.

-- If the difference was huge (five or more), apply extra effects if you have special abilities, or make it three hits.
+- If the difference is huge (five or more), this is three hits.
+Apply extra effects if possible.

 - If you're down to two hits, you've taken a beating.